Genetic history of the Indigenous peoples of the Americas: Haplogroup Q-L472 (Q1)

+Haplogroup C-L1373 (C2a)

+Distribution of Y-DNA haplogroup C2 (C-M217), formerly known as C3.

+All instances of Y-DNA haplogroup C in the pre-Columbian Americas fall under C-L1373 (C2a), specifically its subclades C-P39, C-MPB373, and C-L1373*.
+C-P39 is most common in the Na-Dene peoples, from whom it is thought to originate, with the highest frequency found in the Athabaskan peoples at 42%; C-P39 is also found at lower frequencies in populations adjacent to Na-Dene peoples.
+C-MPB373 is found in the Waorani and Amazonian Kichwa of the northwestern Amazon lowlands and in the Salasaka Kichwa and Otavalo Kichwa of the Ecuadorian highlands.
+C-L1373* has only been found in a 9.85 ky-old Brazilian specimen from the archaeological site Lapa do Santo.

+C-P39 is generally accepted to have originated from the Na-Dene migration into the Americas from the Russian Far East that occurred after the initial peopling of the Americas, but prior to modern Inuit, Inupiat, and Yupik expansions.

-Haplogroup R1b1a1a2 (M269)
+Haplogroup R-M269 (R1b1a1a2)

 R1b1a1a2 (M269) is the second most common Y-DNA haplogroup found among Indigenous Americans after Y-DNA haplogroup Q.

 The R1b1a1a2 (M269) lineages commonly found in Native Americans are in most cases belonged to R1b1a1a2 (M269) subclade most common in western Europeans, and its highest concentration is found among a variety of the Algonquin speaking tribes in eastern North America.

 Thus, according to several authors, R1b was most likely introduced through admixture during the post-1492 European settlement of North America.

 R1b1a1a2 (M269) is found predominantly in North American groups like the Ojibwe (50-79%), Seminole (50%), Sioux (50%), Cherokee (47%), Dogrib (40%) and Tohono O'odham (Papago) (38%).
 Its highest frequency is found in northeastern North America, and declines in frequency from east to west.
 In southwestern Native American tribes the frequency of this haplogroup is as low as 4%.

-Haplogroup C-P39

-Distribution of haplogroup C2=C-M217 (YDNA), formerly C3.

-Haplogroup C-M217 is found mainly in Indigenous Siberians, Mongolians, and Kazakhs.
-Haplogroup C-M217 is the most widespread and frequently occurring branch of the greater (Y-DNA) haplogroup C-M130.
-Haplogroup C-M217 descendant C-P39 is most commonly found in today's Na-Dene speakers, with the greatest frequency found among the Athabaskans at 42%, and at lesser frequencies in some other Indigenous American groups.
-This distinct and isolated branch C-P39 includes almost all the Haplogroup C-M217 Y-chromosomes found among all Indigenous peoples of the Americas.

-Some researchers feel that this may indicate that the Na-Dene migration occurred from the Russian Far East after the initial Paleo-Indigenous American colonization, but prior to modern Inuit, Inupiat and Yupik expansions.

-In addition to in Na-Dene peoples, haplogroup C-P39 (C2b1a1a) is also found among other Indigenous Americans such as Algonquian- and Siouan-speaking populations.
-C-M217 is found among the Wayuu people of Colombia and Venezuela.